 Browse to the location where you want to save the files.
 The system will automatically create a folder named CO2 Car Design Project in whatever location you specify.
-For example, you might want to save it in My whatever location you specify.
 For example, you might want to save it in My Documents.
 Check with your teacher about where to save the files.